-US Lacrosse annually offers two (2) grant opportunities for physical education (PE) lacrosse and soft lacrosse.
+US Lacrosse annually offers two (2) grant opportunities for physical education (PE) lacrosse and soft lacrosse, explained below as Grant Option 1 and Grant Option 2.
 These grants assist educators and other lacrosse stakeholders in introducing the sport of lacrosse by providing equipment and/or training to awarded lacrosse teams, leagues, USL chapters and schools.

 The information below contains greater details about both grant opportunities.

-- March 31, 2014 – US Lacrosse emails notification to applicants
+- June 30, 2014 – US Lacrosse emails notification to all applicants

-- Spring 2014: Workshop awardees start planning local workshop with US Lacrosse staff
+- Summer 2014: Workshop awardees start planning local workshop with US Lacrosse staff

 - December 31, 2014: All workshops must be completed by this date

-Awarding of a Physical Education Lacrosse Workshop is limited annually based on resources available and trainer availability.
-Applicants are evaluated on their ability to host a workshop that reaches a group of individuals who are willing and able to implement soft lacrosse in their respective programs in the short-term future.
-Examples of qualifying groups are (but not limited to): US Lacrosse Chapters, school systems or school districts, after school programs and community-based organizations (i.e. YMCA).
+Workshop applicants are evaluated on their ability to host a workshop that reaches a group of individuals who are willing and able to implement soft lacrosse in their respective programs in the short-term future.
+Examples of qualifying groups are (but not limited to): school systems or school districts, parks & rec organizations, and after school programs and community-based organizations (i.e. YMCA).

 If awarded a PE Workshop, the host group is responsible for the following: